 The planning scheme defines tank sizing requirements on the basis of 50% of the storm event volume for a 5-year design ARI over a 72-hour duration event.
-For effective flood mitigation, tanks should be sized with a corresponding volume, accounting for all accessible catchment areas and any green infrastructure proposed within.
+Tanks should be sized with a corresponding volume, accounting for all accessible catchment areas and any green infrastructure proposed within.
 Green infrastructure must drain and connect back to the tank to meet the flood retention objectives of the tanks.
-In some instances, it may be possible to adjust tank size based on the detention and retention storage volume provided by this infrastructure.
-Furthermore, protection such as a media filter may be required to protect tank assets from sediment carried by runoff.
+In some instances, protection such as a media filter may be required to further protect tank assets.
+The design storm event volume should be determined to size the tank appropriately taking into account other objectives and the minimum tank size required for flood mitigation and reuse applied.